TENsSites/TENsSites.github.io/README.md

-# Stylish Lenses | TENsSites.github.io
+# TENsSites.github.io
 https://tenssites.github.io/ is the URL of my "Stylish Lenses" example site

 __________________________
-"Stylish Lenses" created as an [example of this scenario]:
+"Stylish Lenses" created as an example of this scenario:

 (1.)
 Customer wants this design exactly.

-(to help make their site the best it can be, I give customers simple & easy advice) (2.)
+(To help make their site the best it can be, I give customers simple & easy advice)

+(2.)
 Recommendations given.
 Customer didn't want any changes to the design.
 __________________________

 My recommendation: